 JEEVA course highlights 12 topics of yoga for optimal life under 4 lessons.
 Each topic covers a collection of 8 sutras of Maharshi Patanjali.
 Each lesson consists of 3 topics from each Pada of the Patanjali Yoga-sutras.
 The earlier 3 courses are based on Bhagavad-Gita which is also called as the Yoga-shastra.
 While the earlier 3 courses highlight the principles of sound body, sound mind and pure soul, this course highlights techniques of yoga for optimal life.
 Collectively these 4 courses cover the principles and techniques of Yoga from the Yoga- shastra and the Yoga-sutras respectively.
 In effect students will have a broad understanding of complete Yoga in other words the ‘PoornaYoga’.

-Activity 3: Scan QR codes inside the workbook to understand the word meaning and interpretation of verses.
+1. Scan QR codes inside the textbook to learn the recitation and understand the meaning of shlokas / sutras.

 The course calendar is customisable to suit the convenience and fit the time zone of every individual or institution.
 Students/Teachers can download this editable course calendar and set the date and time of each E-Class to customise it.
 The customised course calendar can be implemented to pursue the course.